An immersive, participatory location-based Mixed Reality experience in Budapest’s Jewish Quarter that makes invisible history visible.

 Would you like to support the project?
 Are you interested in creating your local chapter?

-Reach out to us at hello@if-these-streets.org or send us a message below.
+Reach out to us at hello@if-these-streets.org.